How to Find and Measure Product-Market Fit

 Step 1: Discover Your Target Audience and Their Needs

 Going through the project discovery phase is a pivotal moment that can become a safety net both for startups and established businesses.
 So, first things first.
 Who are you going to sell the product to?
+What is your target market?

-Step 2: Study the Market
+Step 2: Study the Market and Competitors

-Remember that while the product may seem awesome, there must be market demand for it.
-So as you try to find product-market fit, you must consider the market strength and size along with what users expect, this way, you'll reap the benefits of proof of concept (POC).
+You might have generated hypotheses that your product will be a game changer.
+But remember that while the idea may seem awesome, there must be market demand for it.
+As you try to find product-market fit, you must consider the market strength and size along with what users expect.
+Look into the market dynamics to ensure the relevance of your offering.
+If you evaluate demand properly, you'll reap the benefits of spending time on quality research and going through proof of concept (POC).

+What’s already out there on the market?
 Dig deep and analyze the existing solutions.
 These can be competitors or analogs that you can "put on the scale" regarding their effectiveness and issues.
 Then make conclusions, fall back on them, and make improvements.

 Step 3: Think About Your Value Proposition